tschutter/recipes/r/high_altitude_sourdough_bread.md

 If your dough does not seem very elastic, you can repeat the stretch-and-fold process two more times, with a thirty-minute rest in between each.
 If the dough becomes difficult to stretch and does not want to bounce back, let it rest.
-You will know the dough is properly fermented when it has grown by about 30 percent, has a few nice big bubbles on the surface, and a slightly shiny appearance.

 For the final two hours, just let the dough rest.
-Bulk fermentation is complete when the dough has doubled in size.
+Bulk fermentation is complete when the dough has doubled in size, has a few nice big bubbles on the surface, and a slightly shiny appearance.

 *Divide and Pre-shape (10 minutes)*